SudeepPasula/AI-Sign-Language-Detection-Model/README.md

 Classifies gestures in real-time with a visual bounding box and label overlay

-🛠️ Tools & Technologies:
+🛠️ Tools & Technologies (Backend):
-Python 3.10
+Python

 OpenCV